Azure/logicapps/azure-devops-sample/README.md

 - Authentication is not yet supported using the built-in HTTP operation

+- ManagedServiceIdentity is not yet supported using the built-in HTTP operation

 ### Q & A

 Q: Why do I have to recreate the operation that uses the API connection?